JonathanKelsi/pwnable.kr/mistake.md

 The program starts by opening the file "/home/mistake/passworod/", which is owned by root and has permissions 0400.
 It then sleeps for a random amount of time between 0 and 20 seconds.

 Next, it appears to read the password from the file into a buffer, and then prompts the user for a password.
-The user's input is then XOR'd with the value 1, and then compared to the password read from the file.
+The user's input is then XOR'd with the value 1, and compared to the password read from the file.
 If the two values match, the program prints the flag.

 Taking a closer look at the opening of the password file, we see that `fd` isn't assigned with the actual file descriptor of the password file, but the result of the comparison `open("/home/mistake/password",O_RDONLY,0400) < 0`, because of operator priority.

 This means that if the file is opened successfully, fd will be assigned the value `0`, which is the file descriptor for stdin.
-Thus, we enter both passwords that are compared.
+So, *we* enter both passwords that are compared.

-So, for example, we can take the passwords `@@@@@@@@@@` and `AAAAAAAAAA`:
+For example, we can take the passwords `@@@@@@@@@@` and `AAAAAAAAAA`.
+Indeed `@@@@@@@@@@` XOR'd with 1 is `AAAAAAAAAA`, so the program will print the flag:

 ```bash
 $ ./mistake